B2C and B2B insights

-In B2B we have been selling insights-as solutions- for decades to customers who didn’t know that there were better options to their problems.
-From a buyer’s point of view, effective insights provided value in several ways: assumptions were challenged, mistakes avoided and implications better understood.
+In B2B, we have been selling insights as solutions- for decades to customers who didn’t know that there were better options to their problems.
+From a buyer’s point of view, effective insights provided value in several ways: assumptions were challenged, mistakes avoided, and implications better understood.
 Many of our solutions caused these Aha..moments: “Oh, I didn’t know this was possible- or, “Wow.
 I didn’t know you offered that “.
-The fact is: You don’t know what you don’t know until someone tells you or let you in on information you didn’t know.
+The fact is that you don’t know what you don’t know until someone tells you or lets you in on information you didn’t know.

-The question is what type of insights are most valuable to buyers now anno 2022?.
+The question is, what type of insights are most valuable to buyers now ?.
 In particular when you meet prospects for the first or second time.

 Rule number one; it needs to be relevant and valuable.
 Your information needs to help with whatever your buyers are busy with.
 Rule number two: Your insights should not be about your products, solutions or as a PowerPoint slide deck stating Why You?
-Instead, Insights nowadays need to address questions on Why Change?
+Instead, Insights nowadays needs to address the question of Why Change?

-Before we go into that, be aware not to underestimate your prospects: they are also following market trends and figure out how to adapt and take advantage of them.
-They want to stay ahead of their competitors and they have been crushing their brains on what and how.
+Before we go into that, be aware not to underestimate your prospects: they are also following market trends and figuring out how to adapt and take advantage of them.
+They want to stay ahead of their competitors, and they have been crushing their brains on what and how.
 Your task is to help them see a different perspective.

 Prospects will find you insightful if you know for example how

-- Better compliance can avoid higher unforseen cost for them
+- Better compliance can avoid higher unforeseen costs for them

 - Business challenges can be overcome because you have helped other customers in similar situations

-- You business acumen can bring a different perspective to your customer growth and profit challenges
+- Your business acumen can bring a different perspective to your customer growth and profit challenges.

 When you are selling insights to prospects, where are you in the Buying Process?
 In Change to Who?
 Change to What? or in Why Change?
 How insightful are you?